Are Your Chronic Headaches Actually TMD Headaches?

 Migraines can be caused by a variety of things, and when you add in severe headaches to the mix, the list of migraine causes can be quite lengthy.
 Many of the causes have their roots in the muscles and blood vessels in the head and neck.

-Often, Philadelphia patients believe they are suffering from migraine headaches, when they are actually experiencing symptoms associated with TMJ disorder.
+Often, Philadelphia patients believe they are suffering from migraines, when they are actually experiencing symptoms associated with TMJ disorder.
 In turn, they attempt to relieve their symptoms by taking medications that only mask the pain.
 When migraine-like headaches stem from TMJ disorder, patients require a treatment that works by correcting the root cause of the problem: a bad or misaligned bite.
 Dr. Siegel offers relief for patients who suffer from TMJ-related migraines in Philadelphia and the surrounding areas by providing treatments that go beyond mere symptoms and address the actual source of the problem within the temporomandibular joint.
-To learn more, please call (610) 272-0828 or contact our Blue Bell dental office.
+To learn more, please call

 How TMD Causes Headaches